Adversarial AutoMixup: Appendix

 On Tiny-ImageNet, RandomFlip and RandomResizedCrop for $64 \times 64$ are used as basic data augmenting.
 Except for a learning rate of 0.2 and training over 400 epochs, training settings are similar to the ones used in CIFAR100.

-On ImageNet-1K, we using Pytorch-style: training 100 epochs by SGD optimizer with the batchsize of 256, the basic learning rate of 0.1, the SGD weight decay of 0.0001, and the SGD momentum of 0.9.
+On ImageNet-1K, we use a Pytorch-style training setup, which optimizes the model for 100 epochs by SGD optimizer with a batch size of 256, a basic learning rate of 0.1, the SGD weight decay of 0.0001, and the SGD momentum of 0.9.

 On CUB-200, FVGC-Aircrafts and Standford-Cars, we use the official PyTorch pre-trained models on ImageNet-1k are adopted as initialization, using SGD optimizer with momentum of 0.9, weight decay of 0.0005, batch size of 16, 200 epochs, learning rate of 0.001, dynamically adjusted by cosine scheduler. the $\alpha$ and $\beta$ are set to 0.5 and 0.1.